richardhuman/bank-card-dms/README.md

 This is a prototype / proof-of-concept app for a Fintech company that services customers in developing markets.
 This market is characterised by companies not having formal agreements or relationships with their customers.
-For this reason, the company wishes to introduce, what can be characterised as, a more conventional bank card, which will allow their customers to access their suite of products.
+For this reason, the company wishes to introduce, what can be characterised as, a more conventional bank card which will allow their customers to access their suite of products.

 The distribution of these bank cards to end users is done via an informal network of sales agents